 If you would like to take pictures inside the synagogue, please make sure you come here NOT on Shabbat (between Friday evening and Saturday evening), as taking pictures during Shabbat is not allowed inside the synagogue.
 I’ve come to the synagogue on Shabbat, so I can only share with you the picture of the synagogue’s façade and not its interior.

-The synagogue is open every day during the prayer hours.
-Check with your hostel when is the best time to go.
+The synagogue is open for visits from around 9:30AM to 12:30.
 During Shabbat, the synagogue is open for longer hours, but again – you won’t be able to take pictures to show your friends back home.

 To get to the synagogue, you will need to exit the Old City from the Land Gate (עשר היבשה) and walk along Yehonatan ha-Khashmonai Street until it turns left to Yehoshafat Street.
 Keep on walking on that street until you reach the right turn to Eliezer Kaplan Street, which is the synagogue’s street.
 It takes about 10 minutes to get there.